Overv/VulkanTutorial/en/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 ![](/images/triangle.png)

+>This colored triangle may look a bit different from the one you're used to seeing in graphics tutorials.
+That's because this tutorial lets the shader interpolate in linear color space and converts to sRGB color space afterwards.
+See [this blog post](https://medium.com/@heypete/hello-triangle-meet-swift-and-wide-color-6f9e246616d9) for a discussion of the difference.

 Yay!
 Unfortunately, you'll see that when validation layers are enabled, the program crashes as soon as you close it.
 The messages printed to the terminal from `debugCallback` tell us why: